davidozhang/easy-test/README.md

 Future Features
 =====
 The following features are considered and will be gradually rolled out as they become available:
-- Autocomplete file names and paths in-program
-- Detailed error results and performance analysis
-- Add description tag (optional) to slaves so search can be done (suitable for larger test input directories)
-- Add metadata directory in slave directory for keeping track of description tags of slaves and other information
 - Add configuration file option for greater test customization (ie. supporting different test scenarios, different configurations of slave and target types)
-- Send target file to a remote server, check compile status (if applicable) and send test results back
+- Send target file to a remote server, check compile status (if applicable) and send compiled target file back for local testing